richardvenneman/appsignal-docs/source/elixir/instrumentation/namespaces.html.md

 [instrumentation helpers][namespace_helper] on how to configure a namespace.

-Once the namespace is set and the application is sending data to the AppSignal servers, the new namespace will appear in the navigation on AppSignal.com.
+Once the namespace is set and the application is sending data to the AppSignal servers, the new namespace will appear in the app navigation on AppSignal.com.
 Note: Data previously reported for the same action is not moved to the new namespace.